ddarmon/transCSSR/README.md

 These packages may be installed individually.
 A useful collection of these and related libraries for scientific computing with Python may be installed using [Enthought](https://store.enthought.com) or [Anaconda](https://www.continuum.io/downloads).

 Visualization of the epsilon-machines requires [Graphviz](http://graphviz.org) or similar software for reading [dot](http://en.wikipedia.org/wiki/DOT_(graph_description_language)) files.

+**NOTE:** This version of transCSSR is for use with Python 3.7+.
+A legacy version for use with Python 2.7 is hosted [here](https://github.com/ddarmon/transCSSR2).